Predicting ion channel conductance via dissipation-corrected targeted molecular dynamics and Langevin equation simulations: Abstract

 \section{Abstract}

 Ion channels are important proteins for physiological information transfer and functional control.
 To predict the microscopic origins of their voltage-conductance characteristics, we here applied dissipation-corrected targeted Molecular Dynamics in combination with Langevin equation simulations to potassium diffusion through the Gramicidin A channel as a test system.
 Performing a non-equilibrium principal component analysis on backbone dihedral angles, we find coupled protein-ion dynamics to occur during ion transfer.
 The dissipation-corrected free energy profiles correspond well to predictions from other biased simulation methods.
-Employing Langevin simulations taking into account an external electric field predicts macroscopic observables in the form of I-V characteristics, which exhibit good agreement with their experimental counterparts, but highlight the necessity to include polarization effects in ion diffusion simulations.\\
+The incorporation of an external electric field in Langevin simulations enables the prediction of macroscopic observables in the form of I-V characteristics.